Q: What does ABSN stand for?

-A: The ABSN program has start terms three times a year: Fall (November), Spring (January), and Summer (April, May and June).
+A: The ABSN program has start terms three times a year: Fall, Spring, and Summer.

 Q: Which campus starts when?

-A: Oakland (May only); San Mateo (November, January, April and June) and Sacramento (January only).
+A: Oakland (May only); San Mateo (November, January, April and June) and Sacramento (September and January).

 Q: How long is the ABSN program?

 A: The ABSN program is 12 months in length.

 Q: What degree do I get when I complete the program?

 A: The degree received is the Bachelor of Science in Nursing (BSN).